unoplatform/uno.toolkit.ui/doc/controls-styles.md

 The `Uno.Toolkit.UI` library adds the following helper classes:
 - `SystemThemeHelper`: Provides a set of helper methods to check the current operating system theme, and manipulate the application dark/light theme.
 - [`AncestorBinding` and `ItemsControlBinding`](helpers\ancestor-itemscontrol-binding.md): These markup extensions provides relative binding based on ancestor type.
 If you are familiar with WPF, they are very similar to `{RelativeSource Mode=FindAncestor}`.
+- [`StatusBar`](helpers\StatusBar-extensions.md): Provides two attached properties on `Page` to controls the visual of the status bar on mobile platforms.

 ## Control Styles
 Control|Style Key|IsDefaultStyle*|